Loading Content...

 Racial Distributions

 Downtown Las Vegas is characterized as a Moderate Diversity neighborhood with a Hispanic plurality.
-As of 2022, the area has a population of 11,376 and a median income of $22,691.
-This urban core of Las Vegas is known for its entertainment scene, including the Fremont Street Experience, and has undergone redevelopment efforts in recent years.
+As of 2022, the area has a population of 11,376 and a median income of $28,111.
+This urban core of Las Vegas is known for its entertainment scene, including the Fremont Street Experience.

-Over the past decade, Downtown Las Vegas has maintained its status as a Moderate Diversity area.
-In 2013, the neighborhood had a White plurality (42%), but by 2022, it transitioned to a Hispanic plurality (30%).
-This change reflects a trend of increasing Hispanic population in many urban areas across the United States.
+Over the past decade, Downtown Las Vegas has maintained its status as a Moderate Diversity area, but with notable shifts.
+In 2013, the neighborhood had a White plurality (42%), which transitioned to a Hispanic plurality by 2020 (30%).
 The Black population has remained relatively stable, around 21-22% throughout the period.
-The Asian population saw a slight increase from 4% in 2013 to 7% in 2017, before returning to 4% in 2022.
-The percentage of individuals identifying as two or more races has grown from 2% in 2013 to 5% in 2022, indicating a trend towards increasing multiracial identity.
+There has been a slight increase in the Asian population and those identifying as two or more races.